Economics

 A forum for discussion and criticism of research in progress.
 Presenters include graduate students, Yale faculty, and visitors.
 Topics concerned with long-run trends in economic organization are suitable for the seminar.
 Special emphasis given to the use of statistics and of economic theory in historical research.

-ECON 600a, Industrial Organization ICharles Hodgson and Steven Berry
+ECON 600a, Industrial Organization IPhilip Haile and Charles Hodgson

 Begins by locating the study of industrial organization within the broader research traditions of economics and related social sciences.
 Alternative theories of decision making, of organizational behavior, and of market evolution are sketched and contrasted with standard neoclassical theories.
 Detailed examination of the determinants and consequences of industrial market structure.